publiccodenet/jitsi-community/README.md

 ```

 ### 3. Create directories
-Creating home, configuration and logging directories for the
+Create home, configuration and logging directories for the
 meet-accountmanager service to use.
 The logging and home directories should be
 writable by the service.